 The practice had acted on any issues identified in infection prevention and control audits.
+For example, we saw how the practice had improved the storage of equipment in storerooms and had updated their infection control policy.

 The arrangements for managing waste and clinical specimens kept people safe.
 Clinical waste, including used sharps, were collected and disposed of through agreements with their local hospital.